Keepsake Quilting FAQ

 All prices on this website are subject to change without notice.
 While we make every effort to provide you the most accurate, up-to-date information, occasionally, one or more items on our website may be incorrectly priced.
 In the event a product or service is listed at an incorrect price due to typographical or technical error, or error in pricing information received from our third-party partners, we reserve the right to refuse or cancel any orders placed for a product or service listed at the incorrect price.Discount Codes

 From time to time, we offer special promotion codes on either select products or on your entire order.
 These discount codes are entered into your shopping cart and your discount amount will be reflected below the subtotal in your cart.
-Discount codes are not applicable to monthly product clubs, Block of the Month programs, loyalty club memberships, gift cards , items shipping directly from manufacturers or retail partners, sales tax or shipping & handling.
+Discount codes are not applicable to monthly product clubs, Block of the Month programs, Gold Club memberships, gift cards , items shipping directly from manufacturers or retail partners, sales tax or shipping & handling.
 Only one discount code can be used per order.
 Select codes are for single-time use.
 Discount codes do not apply to previously-placed orders.
 Coupon codes may be used online or by phone only.

 What is a fat quarter?